4minitz/4minitz/README.md

 ### Option 1: Use 4Minitz docker image (Linux, Mac & Windows)
-**Attention:** Option 1 is for quick testing only.
+**Attention:** Option 1 is only one possibility of running a production server.
-Don't miss the [Admin Guide](doc/admin/adminguide.md) with a more comprehensive coverage of the real production installation topic!
+Don't miss the [Admin Guide](doc/admin/adminguide.md) with a more comprehensive coverage of the real production building & installation topic!

 The 4Minitz docker image includes the compiled 4Minitz app, a fitting node.js version and MongoDB and thus has no external dependecies.